Getting an online immigration status (eVisa)

 If you don’t have a passport or BRP card that you can use

-You might be in this situation if for example you’re an asylum seeker or you got indefinite leave before 2015.
+You might be in this situation if, for example, you got indefinite leave before 2015.

 You’ll usually have to: